clamsproject/clams-python/documentation/introduction.rst

 Note on App metadata
 ^^^^^^^^^^^^^^^^^^^^^
 App metadata is a map where important information about the app itself is stored as key-value pairs.
-At the moment, there's no standard metadata scheme.
+The specification is provided as a JSON schema at `here <appmetadata.jsonschema>`_.
 In the future the app metadata will be used for automatic generation of CLAMS App index in the :ref:`appdirectory`, as well as automatic integration to Galaxy in the appliance deployment.

 HTTP webapp
 -----------